farizagati-test/katalon-githubaction/README.md

 # katalon-githubaction
-This is a dummy repository for Katalon Github Action example Sometime, I made random changes here in the code just to trigger the Github Action.
+This is a dummy repository for Katalon Github Action example. <br/>
+Sometime, I made random changes here in the code just to trigger the Github Action.